lenmetson/upgraded-garbanzo/index.md

 # Using Dictionary Matching in Scottish Committee Transcripts

-## Why use this method
+In this mini-project, we go through a very quick example of using string matching to analyse texts.
+The analysis is not comprehensive and is only meant to give some idea of how these things work.

 ## Tools - setting up R

-In this tutorial, I won't go into downloading and setting up R Studio, these are better explained in other places.
 I have listed some useful tutorials for getting started.
 If you follow these, you will be ready to follow along with this mini-project.

 * [Downloading R](https://cran.r-project.org/bin/windows/base/)
 * [Downloading R Studio](https://www.rstudio.com/products/rstudio/download/)
 * [Setting up R Studio](https://rstudio-education.github.io/hopr/starting.html)

 ## Getting the Data
 First we need to source some data.
 Pre-scraped dataset of various Hansards are available online.
 We will focus on examples from the UK.
-Specifically, we will use the parlScot dataset (Braby and Stewart, 2021) available by following the following link: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/EQ9WBE.
-This data set contains speeches from the Scottish Parliament made between 1999 and 2021.
+Specifically, we will use the parlScot dataset (Braby and Stewart, 2021) available by following the following [link](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/EQ9WBE).

 Download the file 'parlScot_coms_v1.1.rds' and save it to a folder on your computer.